25 Tips & ideas for a great home office

-Here’s a checklist of the top 25 tips on how to create the ideal home office setup...
+Here’s 25 top tips and ideas for how to create the ideal home office setup...

 If you’re going to be at your most productive, you’ll need to create the right environment.
 The kitchen table might seem like a quick-to-convert work surface, but as well as the risk of having to scrape last night’s pasta sauce from the bottom of your laptop, there are all manner of potential distractions which will hamper your efforts.